fsolleza/mach-vldb/rust/README.md

 # See Makefile for configuration and individual make commands
 make application

-# run interfering application (probably in a separate terminal)
+# running syscall latency BPF (in a separate terminal)
-cd matrix-multiply
-cargo run --release
+make syscall-latency

-# running syscall latency BPF
+# running scheduler events BPF (in a separate terminal)
-cd syscall-latency
-cargo build --release
-./target/release/syscall-latency --pids [pids to monitor]
+make scheduler-events
 '''